 Limited Benefit Coverage Plans

 Limited benefit health plans are insurance products with reduced benefits intended to supplement comprehensive health insurance plans, not to be an alternative to them.
 You may have seen these types of plans marketed as Short Term Limited Duration Insurance, Accident Policy, Cancer Only, Specific Disease or Heart Policies, Hospital Cash or Indemnity plans.
 They may also be Discounted Plans such as Pharmacy, Dental or Medical Clinic Memberships.
-These plans are not considered ACA compliant which could result in you paying additional out-of-pocket expenses for uncovered medical services and a fee or tax if you do not have a comprehensive health insurance plan as your primary plan.
+These plans are not considered ACA compliant which could result in you paying additional out-of-pocket expenses for uncovered medical services.

 Limited benefit health insurance plans are not typically required to provide the same level of coverage, so they cover fewer types of medical services and expenses than a comprehensive policy.
 They are not required to cover your pre-existing conditions.
 These plans typically pay you a flat amount for a specific service, covered item or covered disease or giving you a discount for services, leaving you the rest of the bill to pay yourself.
 A limited benefit plan may limit the amount of coverage the company will pay per episode of illness or per day, sometimes as low as $50 to $5,000 (not counting co-insurance and deductibles paid out-of-pocket by you).
 These policies also provide limited surgical, preventative care, testing and emergency benefits upon receipt of the billing.
 And with low maximum benefit limits called “caps,” it may be possible for you to reach your cap quickly, leaving you responsible for the balance of the bill.
 Discounted plans still leave you paying for the services yourself.